CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Muon Beam at HIAF

 \subsection{Muon Production Simulation for $g\!-\!2$}

-HIAF is an advanced accelerator complex currently under construction in Huizhou, Guangdong, China.
-It is a flagship project of the Institute of Modern Physics, Chinese Academy of Sciences (IMP, CAS) and has been under construction since 2018~\cite{Zhou:2022pxl}.
-The construction runs in parallel with the China Initiative Accelerator Driven System (CiADS)~\cite{He:2023izb,Cai:2023caf}, another major proton acceleration-based facility under the same institute.
-Designed to deliver the world’s most intense heavy-ion beams across a broad energy range, HIAF aims to support a diverse program of nuclear, particle, and applied-physics experiments~\cite{Xiaohong:2018weu,Chen:2024wad}.
-The construction is expected to be completed soon, with beam availability by the end of 2025.
+HIAF is an advanced accelerator complex currently under construction since 2018 in Huizhou, Guangdong, China~\cite{Zhou:2022pxl}.
+Upon completion, it will provide intense heavy-ion beams across a broad energy range to support a diverse program of nuclear, particle, and applied-physics experiments~\cite{Xiaohong:2018weu,Chen:2024wad}.
+Commissioning of the first ion beam began at the end of 2025.

-The accelerator complex consists of a high-current ion source, a superconducting linear accelerator (iLinac), a 569~m booster synchrotron (BRing), a 192~m High-energy FRagment Separator (HFRS), and a high-precision storage ring (SRing).
+The accelerator complex consists of a high-current ion source, a superconducting linear accelerator (iLinac), a 569~m booster synchrotron (BRing), a 192~m High-energy FRagment Separator (HFRS), and a high-precision storage ring (SRing), as illustrated in Fig.~\ref{fig:HIAF_photo}.
 The BRing can accelerate heavy ions up to hundreds to thousands of MeV/u, with fast- and slow-extraction modes enabling both pulsed and quasi-continuous operation, with intensities as large as $10^{11}$–$10^{12}$ particles per pulse (ppp)~\cite{Wang:2025sbe,Wang:2025scl}.
 The SRing is capable of storing beams with energies of several GeV per nucleon.
-For proton operation, the BRing will accelerate beams to approximately 9 GeV and, following the planned HIAF-U upgrade, to as high as 25 GeV, enabling efficient production of secondary particles such as pions and muons from targets.
+For proton operation, the BRing will accelerate beams to approximately 9 GeV, enabling efficient production of secondary particles such as pions and muons from targets.